 1. Yarrow may accumulate nutrients.

 We don’t have a lot of scientific data about these nutrient accumulators.
 For example, does the plant make the nutrients available to the soil if used as a mulch?
-While the jury is still out, my food gardens seem to be healthier when yarrow is grown in them.
+While the jury is still out, my food gardens seem healthier when yarrow is grown in them.

 Grow healthy fruit trees.
 Create healthy mulch and compost.

-It can also be chopped and used as mulch around the garden, or added to the compost bin to boost nutrient content.
+Because of its potential ability to fertilize, grow yarrow under fruit trees to enhance fruit production.
+You can also chop and use it as mulch around the vegetable garden, or add it to the compost bin to boost nutrient content.

 For more about fruit tree guilds, see: